 6. When all the basics are attached, it's time to decorate.
 It took me a few days to make this little staircase from the tiny disks since it didn't glue as fast as I expected and I had to attach them a few at a time.

-To make the hanging ladders I used a small branch, cut by size and tied with the rope.
+To make the hanging ladders I used a small branch, cut by size, and tied it with the rope.

 To make a swing I simply drilled two holes in a branch and hanged it on self-taping screws.